sjkiss/cesdata2/README.md

 1. Import the Stata or SPSS file from `data-raw`
 2. Execute all documented recode functions
-3. Save an `.rda` object, properly named in the folder `data`
+3. Save an `.rda` object, properly named, in the folder `data`.
 Doing so, makes the `.rda` file, with all recodes executed, available to users on install and loading.

 ## Recoding conventions